-Edwards, Holly, Of Brick and Myth: The Genesis of Islamic Architecture in the Indus Valley, Karachi: Oxford University Press (2015)
+Edwards, Holly.
+Of Brick and Myth: The Genesis of Islamic Architecture in the Indus Valley.
+Karachi: Oxford University Press, 2015.

-Flood, Finbar Barry, ‘Lost in Translation: Architecture, Taxonomy and the Eastern “Turks”’, Muqarnas 24, (2007), 79-115
+Flood, Finbar Barry.
+“Lost in Translation: Architecture, Taxonomy and the Eastern “Turks”.”
+Muqarnas 24 (2007): 79-115.

-Flood, Finbar Barry (ed.), Piety and Politics in the Early Indian Mosque, Delhi: Oxford University Press (2008)
+Flood, Finbar Barry (ed).
+Piety and Politics in the Early Indian Mosque.
+Delhi: Oxford University Press, 2008.